How to Stay Safe Online

 - Make sure you have up-to-date and active security software that includes:

-- FIREWALL PROTECTION.
+- Firewall Protection.
 A firewall is basically a software program or piece of hardware that helps to screen out malware and hackers that try to reach you through the Internet while you are on it.

-- ANTI-VIRUS PROGRAMS AND OTHER ANTI-MALWARE PROGRAMS OR PROTECTION.
+- Anti-Virus Programs and other Anti-Malware programs or protection.
 Don’t assume an anti-virus program offers protection against all kinds of malware.
 Viruses are one type of malware.
 Other types, including the information-stealing malware known as spyware, may not be covered by an anti-virus program.
 Investigate security software programs and make sure yours is comprehensive.

 - Update, update, update!
 Keeping your operating systems, security software programs, and browsers current can help secure your identity.
 Updates provide new patches for any security weaknesses.